fbpixelPolycystic Ovary Syndrome (PCOS): Symptoms, Causes, and Treatment | Thomson Medical

 If left untreated, PCOS can lead to several complications:

 • Ovulatory dysfunction makes conception difficult.
+However, many women with PCOS can achieve pregnancy with appropriate fertility treatments.

 • Insulin resistance increases the risk of type 2 diabetes and cardiovascular disease.